logingood/gooz/README.md

 gooz users alias "Miss Rosanna"`
 ```

-Search by empty field, to be explicit I decided to use `noset` keyword.
-Whenver you want to search `null` field,
+Search by empty field, just use ""
-missing key in the map or anything like that put "notset", e.g.

 ```
-gooz tickets assignee_id notset
+gooz tickets assignee_id ""
 ```

 Check all availabel options and configuration keys with